introvertadnan07/100-Days-machine-learning/README.md

 This notebook connects the theory of pipelines with a concrete dataset and shows how to manage feature engineering + modelling in a clean, maintainable manner.

+24 – Function Transformer

+Part of the 100-Days-Machine-Learning series by introvertadnan07

+📖 Purpose

+In this notebook you’ll explore how to use the FunctionTransformer (from scikit‑learn) to wrap custom functions into your preprocessing pipelines.
+This lets you apply bespoke transformations (e.g., custom feature engineering, mathematical operations) in the same consistent way you apply built-in transformers.

+scikit-learn.org
++1

+🎯 What you’ll cover

+Defining custom functions for data transformation (for example log-scaling, combining columns, feature extraction)

+Wrapping those functions into a FunctionTransformer so they behave like any other transformer (with fit, transform, and compatibility with pipelines)

+Incorporating the FunctionTransformer into a full pipeline (possibly with other preprocessing steps + model)

+Understanding the nuances: when to use custom functions vs built-in transformers, and what to watch out for (e.g., picklability when using lambda functions) scikit-learn.org
++1

+Experimenting with the pipeline and seeing how your custom transform affects model performance or data flow

+🧠 Why it matters

+Flexibility: Built-in transformers cover many use-cases but not every unique manipulation you’ll need.

+Consistency: By wrapping custom transforms you keep your workflows pipeline-friendly, reusable, and fit for cross-validation or production.

+Maintainability: Everything plays nicely together in one pipeline structure rather than ad-hoc code scattered around.

+Risk control: Leveraging custom functions inside pipelines reduces the chance of data-leakage, ensures you apply operations uniformly across train/test splits.